 Click the "Activate RescueLogic" button.
-The license key will be automatically installed.

 You will see the following message.
 Read it and click "OK."

 Now you will see that RescueLogic has been completely activated.
 The program is not running in demo mode anymore.
 Your company name is filled in, your key codes are complete, and your software is programmed for a maximum number of devices, users, and panels.